-China, officially known as the People's Republic of China, is the world's most populous country with around 1.4 billion people.
+China, officially known as the People's Republic of China, is the world's most populous country, with a population of around 1.4 billion people.
 Located in East Asia, China is known for its rich history, cultural heritage, and rapid economic growth in recent decades.
-The country is governed by the Chinese Communist Party and has a socialist system with a market economy.
-China plays a significant role in global affairs, with a strong focus on technology, trade, and military capabilities.
+As a major global player, China has a significant impact on international politics, trade, and technology.
+The country's government is a one-party socialist republic, led by the Chinese Communist Party.
+China's economy is one of the largest in the world, driven by manufacturing, technology, and exports.

 -